temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule toggle: Pause or unpause a Schedule

-Pause or unpause a Schedule:
+Pause or unpause a [Schedule](/workflows#schedule) by passing a flag with your desired state:

 ```
 temporal schedule toggle \